ModelBrew AI Blog · February 2026 · 9 min read

 Standard LoRA: Catastrophic Forgetting

-With standard LoRA, the answer is stark.
+With standard LoRA, the answer is clear.
 Domain A knowledge does not just degrade — it is destroyed.
 The adapter's weights shift to optimize for domain B, and the domain A information is overwritten.

 This is not a subtle effect.
 At the 7B scale, standard LoRA shows +351% forgetting on the first domain after sequential training.
 At the 1.1B scale, it is +225% forgetting.
 These numbers mean the model performs dramatically worse on domain A than it did before any fine-tuning at all.
 The fine-tuning actively harmed the model's capability in the first domain.